WHAT IS THE DASH?

 We thank our volunteers, our stakeholders, the property owners and our sponsors for believing in the Event.

 Since its inception as a white water Dash in 2000 many people have nurtured the evolution of the race into a national standard desert motor sport event.
 They have put in way more time than anyone could fairly expect of volunteers; invested their hearts in the belief of its long term potential.
-Coupled with financial support from the Eventscorp, Gascoyne Development Commission, Shire of Carnarvon, Shire of Upper Gascoyne, Skywest Airlines and our legion of legendary sponsors the Dash is made possible each year.
+Coupled with financial support from the Eventscorp, Gascoyne Development Commission, Shire of Carnarvon, Shire of Upper Gascoyne, Skywest Airlines and our legion of local legendary sponsors the Dash is made possible each year.

 Thanks to Lachlan and Jane McTaggart of Bidgemia Station for their extensive support and access to a world class venue.
 The 'can do' attitude and passion for the region that emanates from Bidgemia is shared by the Gascoyne Off Road Racing Club and is greatly appreciated.
-Thanks the operators of Jimba Jimba Station, Mooka Station, Doorawarrah Station, Brickhouse Pastoral Company (Paull and Rebecca Burt also provide aircraft and radio support) , 26th Parallel Pty Ltd, Klein Corporation Pty Ltd and the Carnarvon Race Club.
+Thanks to the operators of Jimba Jimba Station, Mooka Station, Doorawarrah Station, Brickhouse Pastoral Company (Paull and Rebecca Burt also provide aircraft and radio support) , 26th Parallel Pty Ltd, Klein Corporation Pty Ltd and the Carnarvon Race Club.

 We thank Motorcycling Western Australia (MWA) and Confederation of Australian Motorsports (CAM) for their guidance.